keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-part-1.md

 Functions in real world programs must internally interact with implicit inputs and outputs _not present_ in the program's signature of `prog: A => B`.
 An employee payroll system for example must make database queries and integrate with banks.
 These implicit inputs and outputs have **effects** which determine how their associated functions produce their desired outputs.
 For example, database queries return nondeterministic responses of unknown length and an error might occur when performing a direct deposit. _These effects determine how and whether payday is successfully produced._

 Faults, errors, and unknowns as effects of these operations are opaque in functions modeled as simple input to output, as in `getEmployee: Int => Employee`.
-The signature of this function requires _tacit knowledge_ in order for you to be aware of what effects may dictate how an `Employee` is produced from it.
+The signature of this function requires _tacit knowledge_ in order for you to be aware of what effects may determine how an `Employee` is produced from it.
 For example:

 * An associated `Employee` may not be found.
 * The returned `Employee` may change between applications of the same `Int` employee ID.